alwaysai/video-streamer/readme.md

 `$ aai app configure`

-To build and deploy the docker image of the app to the target device
+To install the app on the target device

-`$ aai app deploy`
+`$ aai app install`

 The app has the following options: